iplaylf2/collection-query/README.md

 Pull and push are inspired by rxjs.

 There are 2 ways to generate data.
-- `pull` data: produced passively, consumed actively
+- `pull` data: Produced passively, consumed actively
-- `push` data: produced actively, consumed passively
+- `push` data: Produced actively, consumed passively

 `collection-query` provides 4 streams to implement the pull and push respectively.